AdamPaslawski/OurGan_TransformerNLP/README.md

 # OurGan Pytorch

-Is a fork of  https://github.com/williamSYSU/TextGAN-PyTorch where we implemented our own novel archtecture called OurGan (~/models/OurGan_D , ~/models/OurGan_G).
+This is a fork of  https://github.com/williamSYSU/TextGAN-PyTorch where we implemented our own novel archtecture called OurGan (~/models/OurGan_D , ~/models/OurGan_G).

+You can read our paper included in this repo at ~/OurGan.pdf

 ## Requirements